 Final exam: None.

-Topics by date (with references and notes):
+Topics by date (with references, notes, and boards):

 For fun: This picture is the floor of a shower stall in my house.
 Why is it relevant here?